Babafemi Ojudu

 Babafemi Ojudu (born 27 March 1961) is a Nigerian journalist who was elected Senator for the Ekiti Central constituency of Ekiti State, Nigeria, in the April 2011 national elections.
 He ran on the Action Congress of Nigeria (ACN) platform.

 Early life and education

 Babafemi Ojudu was born on 27 March 1961 at Ado-Ekiti in Ekiti State.
 He attended Ado Grammar School in Ado-Ekiti (1973–77).

 In 1976, he won a scholarship jointly sponsored by activist lawyer Gani Fawehinmi and Jùjú musician King Sunny Adé for indigent students of the state, the start of a long-term friendship with Fawehinmi.

 In 1980, Ojudu was admitted to the University of Ife, Ile-Ife to study English.
 He took an interest in journalism while at university, joining the Association of Campus Journalists and reporting for COBRA, a campus journal.
 He and two friends founded a journal called The Parrot, which he edited until graduating in 1984.
 On completing his National Youth Service, Ojudu worked as a reporter for The Guardian while attending the University of Lagos (1985–86), where he studied for a master's degree in political science.

+He is married to his wife Mrs Omotola Olajumoke Ojudu who works with the National Open University Of Nigeria (NOUN) in the Media and Publicity Directorate and they're blessed with kids.